KTH/devops-course/contributions/essay/rhodin-kotsias/README.md

 * Introduction to Build Tools
 * Relation to DevOps
-* Differences between Build Tools
+* Definition of Build dependencies
-* Comparison of Performance
+* Structure of the Maven Build dependencies
+* The Maven repository
 * Concluding points

 **Sources**